"CANADIAN HISTORY IS BORING."

 Will I have access forever?

-When you join My Canadian Time Capsule, you will get access to a new unit of learning every month for 12 months.
-When a new unit is unlocked, you will have lifetime access to the program materials.
+When you join My Canadian Time Capsule, you will get access to all 12 units right away with lifetime access to the program materials.

 Is this secular?

 I always try to make my resources faith-neutral.
-I don't anticipate needing to talk about religion much in these unit studies, but if we had a topic that needed to talk about faith it would be from a historical perspective, not a personal faith one.
+If religion is covered in any way, it is presented from a historical perspective, not a personal faith one.

 Are the units printable or all online?

-Activities will be a combination of videos, printables, activities, online games and research, and more.
+Activities are a combination of videos, printables, activities, online games and research, and more.
 Some will be online and some will be offline.
 Each month's activities are different.

-Although I'm not from a First Nations background personally, I wanted to make sure that I respect and present their views as honestly as possible.
+Although I'm not personally from a Indigenous background, I wanted to make sure that I respect and present their views as honestly as possible.
 There are considerations of the indigenous perspectives in most of the subjects included - providing activities or research questions that encourage students to consider how events impacted the Indigenous community.
-I am always open to learning more if something isn't correct.
+If I have included anything which is unintentionally incorrect, please connect with me to let me know.
+I am always open to learning more.